Azure-Samples/azure-iot-samples-node/README.md

 ## Prerequisites

-- Node.js v4.x.x or later on your development machine.
+- Node.js LTS or Current version on your development machine.
 You can download Node.js for multiple platforms from [nodejs.org](https://nodejs.org).
 You can verify the current version of Node.js on your development machine using "node --version"

 ## Resources